ioos/ioos-metadata/_docs/ioos-metadata-profile-v1-2.md

 ## Requirements for IOOS Dataset NDBC/GTS Ingest

-In partnership with IOOS, NOAA [NDBC](https://www.ndbc.noaa.gov/) ingests nonfederal IOOS partner data and delivers a subset of those variables through the NWS system and on to the WMO [Global Telecommunication System (GTS)](http://www.wmo.int/pages/prog/www/TEM/GTS/index_en.html).
+In partnership with IOOS, NOAA [NDBC](https://www.ndbc.noaa.gov/) ingests nonfederal IOOS partner data and delivers a subset of those variables (mainly meteorological and physical oceanographic) through the NWS system and on to the WMO [Global Telecommunication System (GTS)](http://www.wmo.int/pages/prog/www/TEM/GTS/index_en.html).
 NDBC also publishes all the data they harvest to their web products.
-Generally, NDBC delivers meteorological and physical oceanographic variables to the GTS, but does not deliver water quality variables.
-Regardless, water quality variables are still posted to the NDBC website for public access.
 | Variables that NDBC accepts | Variables that NDBC delivers to the GTS |
 |:--- |:--- |
 | Winds (direction, speed, gust) | x (except gust) |